rackerlabs/support-how-to/content/how-to/rackspace-email/export-email-address-data-from-outlook-2016-for-mac/index.md

 product_url: rackspace-email
 ---

-This article describes how to export a copy of your email address data from Outlook 2016 for Mac OS.
+This article describes how to export a copy of your email address data from Outlook&reg; 2016 for macOS.

 ### Prerequisites

 - **Applies to:** User
 - **Difficulty:** Easy
-- **Time needed:** Dependent on amount of data exported
+- **Time needed:** Dependent on the amount of data exported
 - **Tools required:**  Access to the Outlook account from which you want to export